 The USB port operational mode controls the behavior of each downstream port's charging behavior.
 Each port can be setup to support different modes in the USB Battery Charge Specification 1.2 (BC1.2).
 Standard Downstream Port (SDP) mode will cause BC1.2 compliant or older USB devices to consume 500mA or less.
-Configuring a port as a Charging Downstream Port (CDP) will cause the hub signal to downstream devices that devices may consume up to 5A, the maximum allowed by BC1.2.
+Configuring a port as a Charging Downstream Port (CDP) will signal downstream devices that they may consume >500mA.
 If there is no upstream USB host connected to the hub, downstream ports set to CDP will behave as Dedicated Charging Ports (DCP).